The Springfields: Career

-In December 1962 Tom's composition "Island of Dreams", his first recording made with Mike Hurst, debuted in the UK singles chart, where it remained for 26 weeks.
-It peaked at no. 5 in its 16th week on the chart, in early April 1963, five weeks before the Springfields' follow-up hit "Say I Won't Be There" would also peak at no. 5.
+In December 1962, Tom's composition "Island of Dreams", his first recording made with Mike Hurst, debuted on the UK Singles Chart, where it remained for 26 weeks.
+It peaked at No. 5 in its 16th week on the chart, in early April 1963, five weeks before the Springfields' follow-up hit "Say I Won't Be There" would also peak at No. 5.
 By this time, the Springfields were one of the most popular groups in the UK.
 The group had several chart hits and had recorded several foreign language records.
 However, Dusty Springfield felt limited by the group's folk act and Tom's lead role within the trio, and she decided to leave for a solo career.
 She and Tom announced that the group was to be disbanded on the TV variety show Sunday Night at the London Palladium in October 1963.

-Tom Springfield subsequently wrote a number of songs for Australian pop-folk band The Seekers, including the two UK number-one hits "I'll Never Find Another You" and "The Carnival Is Over", as well as the Oscar-nominated "Georgy Girl", which he wrote with actor-singer Jim Dale and which hit big on both sides of the Atlantic.
+Tom Springfield subsequently wrote a number of songs for Australian pop-folk band the Seekers, including the two UK number-one hits "I'll Never Find Another You" and "The Carnival Is Over", as well as the Oscar-nominated "Georgy Girl", which he wrote with actor-singer Jim Dale and which hit big on both sides of the Atlantic.

 Mike Hurst found himself at a loose end after the breakup, but was not surprised by it: "I always recognised Dusty's power on stage.
 It was obvious to me she was destined for greater things.
 She was an iconic figure even then."
 Hurst achieved success as a producer, working with Marc Bolan and Cat Stevens.
-In the early 1970s he teamed up with former Seeker Keith Potger to launch Springfield Revival, a more contemporary version of the Springfields.
-The line-up consisted of Australian singer-songwriter Mick Flinn (vocals, guitar, kazoo), formerly of The Mixtures, plus two Britons: Donna Jones (vocals), from Manchester, and former stage musical actor Ray Hoskins, alias Ray Martin (vocals, guitar), from London.
-This group supported The Osmonds on tour and made two albums for Polydor in the UK and one for MGM in the US, but without any chart success.
-Jones and Flinn became members of The New Seekers.
+In the early 1970s, he teamed up with former Seeker Keith Potger to launch Springfield Revival, a more contemporary version of the Springfields.
+The line-up consisted of Australian singer-songwriter Mick Flinn (vocals, guitar, kazoo), formerly of the Mixtures, plus two Britons: Donna Jones (vocals), from Manchester, and former stage musical actor Ray Hoskins, alias Ray Martin (vocals, guitar), from London.
+This group supported the Osmonds on tour and made two albums for Polydor in the UK and one for MGM in the US, but without any chart success.
+Jones and Flinn became members of the New Seekers.